pagekit/docs/developer-basics/routing.md

 **Note** For detailed information and more example, have a look at [Symfony's own documentation](http://symfony.com/doc/current/bundles/SensioFrameworkExtraBundle/annotations/routing.html) on the `@Route` annotation.

 #### @Request
-You can specify the types of data passed via GET and POST request and match them to parameters passed to the annotated method.
+You can specify the types of data passed via a request and match them to parameters passed to the annotated method.

 The array maps _name_ to _type_. _name_ is the key inside the request data. _type_ can be `int`, `string`, `array` and advanced types like `int[]` for an array of integers.
 If not type is specified, `string` is assumed by default.